extrabacon/atom-turbo-javascript/README.md

 Snippets are optimized to be short and easy to remember.
 Some snippets are "chainable" and render differently when preceded by a ".".

-For example, `.fe` renders a chain-friendly version of the forEach snippet, while `fe` renders a full code block.
+For example, `.fe` renders a chain-friendly version of the "forEach" snippet, while `fe` renders a full code block.

 ### Declarations